aster-hu/blog/_posts/2020/2020-05-10-imgur tool on Mac/2020-05-10-imgur tool on Mac.md

 ---
-title: Imgur Upload Tool for Mac
+title: Automatically uploading MacOS screenshot to Imgur
-tags: random macos
+tags: [how-to]
 ---

 When I'm writing blog, I often need to attach picture URL from Imgur.
 It becomes extremely annoying to open Imgur each time to upload and copy URL, so I started looking for plugins/tools to make the process easier.